Artboard 90

 Mainstream support

-A long-term commitment to multi-agency mental health support in schools, in every part of the country, based on what works in the trailblazer areas.
+A long-term commitment to multi-agency mental health support in schools, in every part of the country.

 Assessment of need